microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot-getm365appplatformusercounts.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Enables you to understand the trend of active users across all apps for each platform – Windows, Mac, web, and mobile - in your organization.
+Get a report that provides the trend of active users across all apps for each platform – Windows, Mac, web, and mobile - in your organization.

 > **Note:** For details about different report views and names, see [Microsoft 365 reports - Microsoft 365 Apps usage](https://docs.microsoft.com/microsoft-365/admin/activity-reports/microsoft365-apps-usage).